jeffhandley/jeffhandley.github.io/_posts/2019-12-23-remote-for-the-right-candidate.md

 I previously wrote about [fostering remote work](/2018-10-21/fostering-remote-work), where I detailed my own journey into a remote-friendly culture.
 In that post, I described some tips we learned at Concur that I wanted to share.
 The post fell short of describing how we transformed our culture to get to that point though, instead mostly highlighting the tools we used.

+While I no longer work at SAP Concur (I returned to Microsoft in December 2019), I will always be proud of what the UI Engineering group at SAP Concur accomplished with regard to becoming remote-friendly.

 ## Searching for Remote-Friendly Job Openings

 I recently saw a [tweet criticizing a job opening](https://twitter.com/daveaglick/status/1208515621618671618) where the employer stated that they were hiring local, or "remote for the right candidate."
 That phrase can understandably invoke some doubt or frustration with the potential employer.